Frequently Asked Questions

 - Avoid unnecessary contact with surfaces that are often touched, such as doorknobs and handrails.

-Entrance/parking: The number of parking spots will be reduced at most locations.
+Entrance/parking: The number of parking spots is reduced at most locations.
 Parking gates may need to be closed at times depending on beach capacity.
+As of July 16, Misquamicut State Beach and Scarborough State Beach parking lots are reduced to 25% capacity.
+Before you head to the beach, check the capacity of state beach parking lots.
 New this year, beach attendants will be collecting parking fees until 6 PM daily.
 These measures are being taken for the safety of all visitors and staff and to stop the spread of COVID-19.

 Public restrooms/shower facilities: Most beach restrooms are open, however, portable toliets may be used in some locations.
 Indoor showers are closed; only outdoor showers to rinse off sand will be available.